Mohitsen11/Tailwind-css-learning/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
-3. Run `npm install` to install the necessary dependencies.
-4. Start the development server using `npm start` or the preferred script provided in the `package.json` file.

 Feel free to explore the code and the different UI iterations that I have implemented using Tailwind CSS.
 If you have any questions or feedback, please don't hesitate to reach out.